Grobiņa: Destruction

 The Norsemen may have remained in control of Grobin until the mid-9th century, when – as Rimbert's Vita Ansgari relates – people inhabiting the Courland regions of Latvia rebelled after a long period as tributaries of Swedish rulers.
 In about 854 a fleet of Danes attempted to reimpose the tribute on their own behalf, but was defeated.
 Then Olof (I) of Sweden gathered an enormous army and tried to win back the former colony, in the process destroying a place that Rimbert calls Seeburg, usually identified as Grobin.
 Seeburg had 7,000 armed men to protect it, but the town was pillaged, ravaged, and burnt by the Swedes.
 The invaders sent back their ships and started out on a five-day expedition into the hinterland.
 They reached the town of Apulia (modern Apuolė, 25 mi to the southeast, in Lithuania) which had as many as 15,000 warriors.
 The town was besieged for eight days without apparent success and the Norsemen even appealed to the Christian God for help.
 When they were preparing for a decisive battle, the Curonians suddenly sued for peace, giving as booty weapons and gold captured by them from the Danes a year earlier.

 Nerman's excavations at the ancient fort of Apulia corroborated the account of Vita Ansgari.
 He found evidence of a large-scale conflict in the 9th century, notably large concentrations of Swedish arrowheads near the walls of the derelict Curonian fortress.

+Sports

+The city is home to the Latvian Higher League football club Grobiņas SC/LFS.
+However, due to the local stadium not meeting top-level specifications, the team and its fans travel to the Daugava Stadium in Liepāja for home games.